 Likewise, the process of math formula layout is also recursive.
 Child components are formatted first and then arranged to form their parent’s layout with this process repeated on every level starting from simplest blocks up to the whole formula.
 Each sub-formula has its own component structure and rules for how to perform layout.
 For example, a fraction expression consists of numerator and denominator sub-expressions, which will be placed on top one another with a fraction rule separating them.
 An integral expression contains an integral sign, optional upper- and lower- limit expressions, and a following sub-expression.

 The simplest blocks within a formula typically contain strings.
-In isolation, each could be layed out by regular text-layout processing using other tables such as GSUB and GPOS.
+In isolation, each could be laid out by regular text-layout processing using other tables such as GSUB and GPOS.
 Math layout goes beyond this.
 It deals mainly with layout processing involved in composing these simple blocks together into a complex, hierarchical formula.
 The data provided in the MATH table allows math-layout processing to be typographically aware, so that presentation with high typographic quality can be achieved.

 A math layout engine works with boxes representing individual formula components as units of layout.
 During the layout process, individual boxes can be arranged relative to each other- they can be stretched depending on the sizes of other boxes they interact with; or they can use different glyph variants, based on the box size or position in the formula.
 The MATH table provides data that informs how these operations are done.
 Each box has an associated font that supplies information comprising typographic requirements for that box.
 These may be requirements for that box alone, based on the results of layout operations internal to the box; or they may be requirements on how other boxes interact with that box in layout.